walac/walac.github.io/_posts/2018-12-14-booting-packet-images-qemu.md

 far results are excellent.
 The problem is that those machines are up 24/7 and there is no dynamic provisioning.
 If we need more machines, I have to manually change the [terraform](https://www.terraform.io) script to scale it up.
 We need a smart way to do that.
-We are going to build something similar as [aws-provisioner](https://github.com/taskcluster/aws-provisioner).
+We are going to build something similar to [aws-provisioner](https://github.com/taskcluster/aws-provisioner).
 However, we need a custom **packet.net** image to speed up instance startup.

 The problem is that if you can't ssh into the machine, there is no way to get access to it to see what's wrong.
-In this post,l I am going to show how you can run a packet image locally with [qemu](https://www.qemu.org/).
+In this post, I am going to show how you can run a packet image locally with [qemu](https://www.qemu.org/).

 You can find documentation about creating custom packet images